About BT fibre broadband

-BT fibre checker – can I get BT fibre broadband in my area?
+Can I get BT fibre in my area?

 BT fibre is currently available to around 95% of UK homes, meaning there is every chance you can get it.
 Along with almost all its competitors, BT provides its broadband services over the Openreach network.

 Pop your postcode into the broadband checker before you start to compare broadband deals available in your area.

 Faster than standard broadband

 The major selling point for fibre optic broadband is its speed.
 BT fibre offers three speeds: 35Mbps, 50Mbps and 67Mbps.
 This is markedly faster than BT Broadband, which is advertised as averaging 11Mbps.
 Take a look at our guide to find out what broadband speed is right for you.

 BT Sport used to be free with BT fibre broadband, but now it’s available as an added extra that costs £15 per month (compared with £25 per month without a BT broadband package).
 There are four BT Sport channels, which show the Premier League, UEFA Champions League matches and Premiership rugby, among other sports.

 Bundle with a TV and phone package